Fruits And Vegetables In A Pill

 The fruits and vegetables supplements market is dynamic, with ongoing research and development driving innovation.
 Several trends are shaping the industry:

-• Personalized Nutrition: There's a growing trend towards personalized nutrition, where supplements are tailored to an individual's specific needs based on factors like genetics, lifestyle, and health status.
+• Personalized Nutrition: There's a growing trend towards personalized nutrition, where supplements are suited to an individual's specific needs based on factors like genetics, lifestyle, and health status.
 Some companies offer personalized fruits and vegetables pills based on online questionnaires or lab tests.

 • Organic and Non-GMO Ingredients: Consumers are increasingly demanding organic and non-GMO ingredients in their supplements.
 This trend reflects a growing awareness of the potential health and environmental impacts of conventional farming practices.